-The Music Program at the University of the District of Columbia Community College provides specialized professional training in various disciplines of music and general courses for cultural enrichment.
-The program has a rich history of involvement in community cultural and outreach activities and provides a vital cultural resource for the University and the metropolitan area at large.
+The Associate of Arts in Music provides specialized professional training in various disciplines of music and general courses for cultural enrichment.
+The program has a rich history of involvement in cultural and outreach activities within the community, and provides a vital cultural resource for the university and the metropolitan area at large.

-The Music Program offers a two-year Associate in Arts in Music degree with three areas of concentration – instrumental, keyboard, and vocal.
-The program prepares students for acceptance into the Bachelor of Music degree program options and concentrations at the University and provides the basic preparation for a career in music.
+The Music Program offers three areas of concentration: instrumental, keyboard, and vocal.
+The program prepares students for acceptance into the Bachelor of Music degree program options and concentrations at the university and provides the basic preparation for a career in music.

-To be admitted to any of the degree programs, students must apply to the Music Program, audition in their performance area(s), and pass the Music Program’s placement examinations.
+To be admitted to any of the degree programs, students must apply to the program, audition in their performance area(s), and pass the all placement examinations.